AndrewWPhillips/andrewwphillips.github.io/_posts/2023-12-29-flame-graphs.md

 ```
 then open the flame graph from the **VIEW** drop down menu.

-### Flame Graph Web Sites

-A simple way to view a flame graph is to open https://www.speedscope.app/ or https://flamegraph.com/ in you web browser then darg your `cpu.pprof` file to it.
+OR drop your `cpu.pprof` file onto https://www.speedscope.app/ or https://flamegraph.com/ in you web browser.

 ## Identify Performance Problems

 The final step is to use the **flame graph** to find the problem(s).
 (Note that sometimes a flame graph is called an **icicle graph** if it grows down instead of up.)

 Look for blocks in the flame graph that are unexpectedly wide.
 This indicates that the function is being called a lot OR it is taking a long time to run.
-However, if the function has other blocks above (or below it for an **icicle graph**) then the problem may be in a **callee** (a function called by the function).
+However, if the function has other blocks above (or below it for an **icicle graph**) then the problem may be in a wide **callee** (a function called by the function).

 The Go pprof tool designates times as **flat** and **cumulative**.
-Other language and flame graph tools may have other name such as **self** and **total**.
-Self (flat) is the time spent in a function; total (cumulative) is the time spent in the function and the functions it calls.
+Other language and flame graph tools may use other names such as **self** and **total**.
+Self (flat) is the time spent in a function; total (cumulative) is the time spent in the function and the functions that it calls.
 The same function may appear in different call stacks with different self and total times.
 {: .notice--info :}

-As a general rule, time is taken in the top layer of the flame graph (bottom in an icicle graph).
-That is, the leaf nodes of the call tree (functions that don't call other functions).
-Also, some block may have callees (blocks above) but these callees represent a small proportion of the function execution time - ie the function's "flat" time is a large proportion of its "cumulative" time.
-So look for large plateaus.
-If there are no such areas (ie, the graph has lots of small sharp tips) then you may not be able to find any performance improvements, or there are a myriad or problems.
+As a general rule, all CPU time is taken in the topmost blocks of the flame graph.
+That is, the leaf nodes of the call tree (functions that don't call other functions), but also (where a block has some callees but these callees represent a small proportion of the function execution time) if the function's "flat" time is a large proportion of its "cumulative" time.
+So look for large "plateaus" (plateaux).
+If there are no such areas (ie, the graph has lots of small sharp tips) then you may not be able to find any performance improvements, or there could be a myriad of problems :(.

 Most flame graph viewers allow you to see more information about a block such as the flat and cumulative times and the number of samples that hit that function.
-You may also be able to click a blok to zoom in on it.
+You may also be able to click a block to zoom in on it.

 The number of samples that a block has determines the reliability of the figures.
-If it only has a handful of samples then the results will no be useful - you may need to generate a better profile, e.g. for a longer time period.
+If it only has a handful of samples then the results will not be useful, especially if it is the root (lowest) block.
+In this case you may need to generate a better profile, e.g. with a longer sampling period.
 {: .notice--info :}

-See [Understanding Flame Graphs](#understanding-flame-graphs) above for more tips.
+See [Understanding Flame Graphs](#understanding-flame-graphs) above for more.